Standard Life leads FTSE higher after asset disposal deal

 “The agreement for Manulife to act as distributor for SL’s funds should deliver growth in funds, thus accelerating Standard Life’s focus as an asset gatherer and manager.”

-Insurers helped the blue-chip FTSE 100 index to gain 10.47 points, or 0.2 percent, to 6,884.05 by 0959 GMT.
+Insurers helped the blue-chip FTSE 100 index to gain 0.1 percent to 6,882.30 points by 0754 GMT.
 The index climbed to its highest level in more than 14 years in the previous session as signs that Ukraine and Russia were working to end the conflict in eastern Ukraine lifted sentiment.

 However, investors stayed cautious ahead of the European Central Bank’s policy meeting later in the day.
 The ECB faces intense market pressure to take policy action and risks losing credibility if it fails to back up a dovish message delivered by President Mario Draghi late last month.